-Lecturer in Music, Viola; Chair, Student Life & Honors; Coordinator, String Chamber Music
+Senior Lecturer in Music, Viola; Chair, Committee for Antiracism & Diversity, Equity, Inclusion, and Access; Coordinator, String Chamber Music

 AB in Philosophy, University of Chicago; MM, University of Oklahoma; Performance Diploma, DMA, Boston University

 Daniel Doña has distinguished himself as an active performer and pedagogue.
 He serves on the viola faculty of the Boston University School of Music alongside his duties as Chair of the Committee for Antiracism & Diversity, Equity, Inclusion, and Access; Assistant Chair of the String Department; Coordinator of String Chamber Music; and Lecturer of String Pedagogy and String Literature.
 Daniel is also Assistant Director of the Boston University Tanglewood Institute String Quartet Workshop and has taught at the Apple Hill Center for Chamber Music and Point CounterPoint.
 In addition to his teaching at BU, Dr. Doña serves on the faculty of the Boston Youth Symphony Orchestra Intensive Community Program.
 Dr. Doña is an avid chamber musician and is a member of TriChrome and the critically acclaimed Arneis Quartet.

 Performance highlights include appearances at the Beijing Modern Music Festival, Music on Main (Vancouver) and Stanford University’s Lively Arts series as well as broadcasts on CBC Radio 2, WGBH and WCLV.
 Daniel performs regularly with Emmanuel Music and other ensembles in the Boston area.
 He has presented guest masterclasses at the University of Connecticut, Swarthmore College, Northwestern University Music Academy and Miami University.
 His arrangement of Queen’s Bohemian Rhapsody for viola ensemble has been performed internationally.